 As a professional photographer I found a strong similarity between tennis and photography.
 Taking pictures is mainly looking for the right feeling above all.
 Getting to the point, shoot, control and create the ‘game’, being mentally connected.
 The camera is an extension of the body – physically and spiritually speaking.

-These set of pictures were taken from Marseille ATP 250 Championship (2016-2017) and is a chapter of an ongoing project on what’s behind sport values.
+These set of pictures were taken from Marseille ATP 250 Championship (2016-2017 and 2019) and is a chapter of an ongoing project on what’s behind sport values.